Nokia 5800 XpressMusic: Sales

 On 23 January 2009, Nokia announced it had shipped the millionth 5800 XpressMusic device, even though it still had not been fully released worldwide.
 Noknok reported by April that it was one of the fastest selling smartphones of all time.
 In Nokia's Q1 report released on 16 April 2009 it was announced the company had shipped 2.6 million units during the quarter, with cumulative shipments of more than 3 million units since the smartphone's launch.
 Q2 results released 16 July 2009 reports 3.7 million units shipped during the quarter and more than 6.8 million units total have shipped since the release.
 As of November 2009, over 8 million units had been sold.

 Nokia's Olli-Pekka Kallasvuo estimated in April 2009 that as much as 20 percent of touchscreen devices sold worldwide were 5800s and said it has the potential to become one of the company's most successful devices.
 Its low price had been cited as a factor in its popularity coming at a time of a "cheap chic" trend of affordable but attractive touchscreen mobile phones on the market, and during the peak of the Great Recession.

-Critics
+Reviews

 The phone has received generally positive reviews, with UK phone magazine Mobile Choice awarding it a full 5 stars in its 7 January 2009 issue.
 There were however critics who found the new S60 touch interface clunky and slow.
 TechRadar called its touch interface a "practical evolution rather than jaw-dropping revolution".
 It wrote that while it is not as smooth as the iPhone's interface, it is still functional and gave praise to the 5800's functionalities within.